sigp/lighthouse/book/src/validator-discovery.md

 signatures.

-Users that create validators using the `lighthouse account` tool in the standard directories and do not start their `lighthouse vc` with the `--strict` flag should not need to understand the contents of this document.
+Users that create validators using the `lighthouse account` tool in the standard directories and do not start their `lighthouse vc` with the `--disable-auto-discover` flag should not need to understand the contents of this document.
 However, users with more complex needs may find this document useful.

 ## Introducing the `validator_definitions.yml` file